 My round-trip bus ticket: S/.
 80 | $24

-In order to get to Huacachina, you’ll first have to get to the city of Ica.
+To get to Huacachina, you’ll first have to get to the city of Ica.
 There are a few bus companies that take you from Lima to Ica, including Peru Bus and Cruz del Sur.
-I’d recommend buying your round-trip tickets online, or at the counter in Lima or Ica.
+I’d recommend buying your round-trip tickets online or at the counter in Lima or Ica.
 Both Peru Bus and Cruz del Sur let you buy tickets online.
-Buses can sell out quickly, and the last thing you’ll want is to be stranded, or take a later bus.
-You’ll be able to pick your seat(s) online and in-person, but this depends on the buses capacity.
+Buses can sell out quickly, and the last thing you’ll want is to be stranded or take a later bus.
+You’ll be able to pick your seat(s) online and in person, but this depends on the bus’s capacity.

 Take taxi from Ica to Huacachina